ICGC-TCGA-PanCancer/CGP-Somatic-Docker/README.md

 Warning: Execution can take a substantial amount of disk space and upwards of 24 hours for execution.

+Also note that the tabix server requirement is no longer needed (reference data is built into the workflow).

 ## Running with Docker directly

 ## Environment Requirements